 - Do not use this appliance if any part has been under water.
 Immediately call a licensed professional to inspect the appliance and replace any part of the control system and any manual gas control valve which has been under water. - Do not use substitute materials.
 Use only parts certified for the appliance. - Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance. - It is strongly recommended that you use a trained and qualified professional who has attended a Rinnai installation training class to adjust parameter settings. - Do not use an extension cord or adapter plug with this appliance. - Any alteration to the appliance or its controls can be dangerous and will void the warranty. - To protect yourself from harm, before performing maintenance: - Turn off the electrical power supply by unplugging the power cord or by turning off the electricity at the circuit breaker.
 (The boiler controller does not control the electrical power.) - Turn off the gas at the gas control, usually located immediately below the boiler. - Turn off the incoming water supply.
-This can be done at the isolation valve immediately below the boiler for the domestic hot water.
 Turning off the water for the central heating system is done at the boiler system filling station shut-off valve or the main water supply to the building. - Use only your hand to turn the manual gas control valve.
 Never use tools.
 If the manual gas control valve will not turn by hand, do not try to repair it; call a trained and qualified professional.
 Force or attempted repair may result in a fire or explosion. - Proper venting is required for the safe operation of this appliance.
 Failure to properly vent this appliance can result in death, personal injury and/or property damage.

 - Flammable liquids such as cleaning solvents, aerosols, paint thinners, adhesives, gasoline and propane must be handled and stored with extreme care.
 These flammable liquids emit flammable vapors and when exposed to an ignition source can result in a fire hazard or explosion.
 Flammable liquids should not be used or stored in the vicinity of this or any other gas appliance. - DO NOT operate the boiler without the front panel installed.
 The front panel should only be removed for service/ maintenance or replacing internal components. - BURN HAZARD.
 Hot exhaust and vent may cause serious burns.
 Keep away from the boiler.
-Keep small children and animals away from the boiler. - Heating supply, return and domestic hot water outlet pipes leaving the boiler can be hot to touch. - Install the vent system per local and national codes. - Do not install this boiler above 10,200 ft (3,109 m). - Do not obstruct combustion air to the boiler. - The installer must verify that at least one carbon monoxide alarm has been installed within a residential living space or home following the alarm manufacturer's instructions and applicable local codes before putting the appliance into operation.
-Rinnai recommends that every home have a carbon monoxide (CO) alarm in the hallway near bedrooms in each sleeping area.
-Check batteries monthly and replace them annually. - Failure to properly vent this appliance can result in death, personal injury and/or property damage.
+Keep small children and animals away from the boiler. - Heating supply and return pipes leaving the boiler can be hot to touch. - Install the vent system per local and national codes. - Do not install this boiler above 10,200 ft (3,109 m). - Do not obstruct combustion air to the boiler. - Rinnai recommends that every home have a carbon monoxide (CO) alarm in the hallway near bedrooms in each sleeping area.
+Check batteries monthly and replace them annually.

-3. About the Boiler
+3 About the Boiler